Curran on productivity

 2. Working from home.
 Telework

-Ten year's ago, a study funded by the Regional Council found that spending $3 million on an awareness raising programme about the of telework employers, could take 10% of Auckland's traffic off the roads.
-There's research overseas demonstrating that you can save up to 15% in workplace productivity and lower overheads through flexible arrangements with your employees working from home.
-And then there's the greenhouse gas savings, and the boost to communities.
+Ten year’s ago, a study funded by the Auckland Regional Council found that spending $3 million on an awareness raising programme about the benefits of telework targeting employers, could take 10% of Auckland’s traffic off the roads.
+There’s research overseas demonstrating that you can save up to 15% in workplace productivity and lower overheads through flexible arrangements with your employees working from home.
+And then there’s the greenhouse gas savings, and the boost to local communities.
 Let alone the social capital through having more parents at home, more often.

 Yep – very much the way of the future.
 I will point out this is one of the reasons why National pledged $1.5 billion for fibre to the home in 2008, as compared to Labour’s $340 million.
 I think the fibre rollout will see a very significant increase in people working at least some of the time from home, and some smaller firms doing away with offices all together.
 In fact some have already started.